We were probably just hit by an out-of-control spacecraft, experts say

 Gravity kept tugging on it and was expected to finally cause its doom.

-Spherical in shape, the spacecraft - 3ft (one metre) across and packing more than 1,000lbs (495kg) - will be the last piece of Kosmos 482 to fall from the sky.
+Spherical in shape, the spacecraft – 3ft (one metre) across and packing more than 1,000lb (495kg) – will be the last piece of Kosmos 482 to fall from the sky.

 All the other parts plummeted within a decade.